 For this reason, there are both short-term and long-term savings involved with refinancing your auto loan.
 You can save money immediately by choosing a refi that lowers your monthly payments.
 This allows you to put that extra cash to work elsewhere, such as building up a savings account, paying off credit card debt, etc.

 Want to know just how much this will trim from your annual spending?
-Well on average, RateGenius saves people a whopping $936 a year.
+On average, refinancing with RateGenius saves people a whopping $990 a year.

-In the long-term, you’ll save even more by reducing your interest rate with a refi.
+In the long-term, you’ll save even more by reducing your interest rate with a car refinance loan.
 This means that you’ll pay less in total over the life of the loan, making your car purchase essentially cheaper.

 There are plenty of reasons that you should consider refinancing your auto loan.
 In fact, it’s a great option for almost every borrower at some point in the course of their repayment.

 If you want to pay less in interest over the life of your loan, you can refinance.
 This is especially true if interest rates have dropped across the market or your financial situation has improved since you originally took out the loan.